Alexander Crummell: Studies and lectures in England

 While in Cambridge, Crummell hosted the abolitionist lecturer William Wells Brown, who had escaped slavery in 1834.
-Crummell continued to travel around Britain and speak out about slavery and the plight of black people.
-During this period, Crummmell formulated the concept of Pan-Africanism, which became his central belief for the advancement of the African race.
+Crummell continued to travel around Britain and speak out about slavery and the plight of Black people.
+During this period, Crummell formulated the concept of Pan-Africanism, which became his central belief for the advancement of the African race.
 Crummell believed that in order to achieve their potential, the African race as a whole, including those in the Americas, the West Indies, and Africa, needed to unify under the banner of race.
 To Crummell, racial solidarity could solve slavery, discrimination, and continued attacks on the African race.
-He decided to move to Africa to spread his message.
+Around this time, Crummell began to have health issues, which doctors said would be remediated in warmer weather.
+As a result, he moved to Africa to spread his message and recuperate.

 In Liberia

-Crummell arrived in Liberia in 1853, at the point in that country's history when Americo-Liberians had begun to govern the former colony for free American blacks.
+Crummell arrived in Liberia in 1853, at the point in that country's history when Americo-Liberians had begun to govern the former colony for free American Blacks.
 Crummell came as a missionary of the American Episcopal Church, with the stated aim of converting native Africans.
 Though Crummell had previously opposed colonization, his civilizing mission experiences in Liberia changed his mind.
 His name appears on an 1859 document signed by citizens of the county of Maryland, Liberia.

 Crummell began to preach that "enlightened," or Christianized, ethnic Africans in the United States and the West Indies had a duty to go to Africa.
 There, they would help civilize and Christianize the continent.
 When enough native Africans had been converted, they would take over converting the rest of the population, while those from the western hemisphere would work to educate the people and run a republican government.
 Crummell influenced Liberian intellectual and religious life, as preacher, prophet, social analyst, and educationist, proclaiming a special place for Africa in the history of redemption, as it had God-given moral and religious potential.
-But, Crummell never realized his grand scheme.
-Most American blacks were more interested in gaining equal rights in the United States than going to colonize or convert Africans.
+Crummell would give multiple lectures and addresses, such as "Liberia, the land of promise to free colored men" and "The future of Africa".
+These speeches were delivered in America and in Liberia to gain support for his ideas.
+But Crummell never realized his grand scheme.
+Most American Blacks were more interested in gaining equal rights in the United States than going to colonize or convert Africans.
 While Crummell successfully served as both a pastor and professor in Liberia, he could not create the society he envisioned.
 In 1873, fearing his life was in danger from the Americo-Liberian ascendancy, Crummell returned to the United States.